JonasGrunau/practice-review/README.md

 ### Backend

 I wanted to go with a NextJS Backend at first but thought that would be kind of lame.
 I decided to try out NestJS und went with that.
+I implemented all api calls inside a single controller for simplicity.

 ### Frontend